MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

     If the DNS zones used by the source and destination DC are stored in primary and secondary copies of DNS zones, check for:

     - The "allow zone transfers" checkbox isn't enabled on the DNS that hosts the primary copy of the zone.
-    - The "Only the following servers" checkbox is enabled but the IP address of the secondary DNS hasn't been added to the allow list on the primary DNS.
+    - The "Only the following servers" checkbox is enabled but the IP address of the secondary DNS hasn't been added to the allowlist on the primary DNS.
     - The DNS zone on the Windows Server 2008 DNS hosting the secondary copy of the zone is empty because of MSKB [953317](https://support.microsoft.com/default.aspx?scid=kb;EN-US;953317).

     If the DNS servers used by the source and destination DC have parent / child relationships, check for: